mareerray/ColorCurio/README.md

 - **Add Palette:** Click "+ Add New Palette", enter a name and up to 6 hex color codes (without the `#`).
 - **Add Inspiration:** Click "+ Add Inspiration", enter the image filename (from `assets/images/`) and an optional caption.
+- **Use Color Lab:** Experiment with colors interactively and save your favorite experiments.
 - **Delete:** Use the "×" button on palettes or mood board images to remove them.
 - **Export/Import:** Save your palettes and mood board as a JSON file, or load them on another device.